apache/flink/docs/setup/config.md

   other versions have critical bugs which might fail the Flink job unexpectedly.**

 While Hadoop uses Kerberos tickets to authenticate users with services initially, the authentication process continues differently afterwards.
-Instead of saving the ticket to authenticate on a later access, Hadoop creates its own security tockens (DelegationToken) that it passes around.
+Instead of saving the ticket to authenticate on a later access, Hadoop creates its own security tokens (DelegationToken) that it passes around.
 These are authenticated to Kerberos periodically but are independent of the token renewal time.
 The tokens have a maximum life span identical to the Kerberos ticket maximum life span.

 Please make sure to set the maximum ticket life span high long running jobs.
 The renewal time of the ticket, on the other hand, is not important because Hadoop abstracts this away using its own security tocken renewal system.
 Hadoop makes sure that tickets are renewed in time and you can be sure to be authenticated until the end of the ticket life time.